Ayesha-da/pneumonia_detection_analysis/README.md

 In deep learning, we will be using a convolutional neural network (CNN/ConvNet), a class of deep neural networks, most commonly applied to analyze visual imagery.
 We are primarily working with images, and we need CNN model to take in these images, process them and give us the desired output by classifying them correctly as "Normal" or "Pneumonia".

-- preliminary data preprocessing
+- Preliminary Data Preprocessing

 The image is read using cv2 and grayscale and is resized to 150,150 for easy processing.

 ![preprocessing](https://user-images.githubusercontent.com/84524153/140662909-526848c1-2732-4d86-a31b-3fd976cebf4b.png)

-- preliminary feature engineering
+- Preliminary Feature Engineering

 We also reshaped the X_train, X_test arrays and y_train, y_test arrays to use in Convolutional Neural Network Layers.

-- Description of how data was split into training and testing sets
+- Splitting Data Into Training and Testing Sets

 Our data is imbalanced.
 To avoid this and overfitting, we performed data augmentation.
 The idea of data augmentation is to perform distortions to our existing data to decrease unnecessary variations on the data.
 For example, we apply horizontal flip, random zoom, height, and width shift to standardize the images for consistency and then we normalize the data, so it converges faster.

-- Explanation of model choice, limitations, and benefits.
+- Model choice, Limitations, and Benefits

 Convolutional neural networks (CNN) are used for image classification and recognition because of its high accuracy.
 It was proposed by computer scientist Yann LeCun in the late 90s, when he was inspired from the human visual perception of recognizing things.
 They are one of the most popular models used today.
 This neural network computational model uses a variation of multilayer perceptrons and contains one or more convolutional layers that can be either entirely connected or pooled.
 These convolutional layers create feature maps that record a region of image which is ultimately broken into rectangles and sent out for nonlinear processing.

 Benefits:

-✓Very High accuracy in image recognition problems.
+✓Very high accuracy in image recognition problems.

 ✓Automatically detects the important features without any human supervision.